bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 - the key quartile values;
 - the distribution shape;
 - precisely where any outliers are;
-- how the data compares to other data, or to theoretical distributions.
+- how the data compares to other data, or to theoretical distributions;

+...and it does so with incomparable clarity and beauty.

 With all this, the ECDF is a looking glass through which a dataset can reveal to you all its secrets, unobfuscated by any binning.

-Of course, ECDFs and histograms have many brother and sistograms: there are other plotting tools out there, many of which serve vastly different functions.
-For just one example, scatter plots serve quite a different function to histograms and ECDFs, in that they are mostly used for getting a first look at the relationship between two variables.
-That said, if your goal is to gain a full understanding of one column's distribution, then there's simply no match for the ECDF.
+Of course, ECDFs and histograms still have many brother and sistograms: there are other plotting tools out there, many of which serve vastly different functions.
+For just one example, scatter plots are mostly used for getting a first look at correlation between two joint columns of data, something which histograms and ECDFs can't do.
+That said, if your goal is to gain a full understanding of one column of data in all its peculiarities, or to compare two columns' empirical distributions, then there's simply no match for the ECDF.

-Still planning on using histograms?
-Let me know why in the comments!

 PS: All code used in the creation of this post can be found [here](https://github.com/bfeif/personal-website/blob/main/code/notebooks/why-i-always-use-cdfs.ipynb).